wraporians/react-native-navigation-boilerplate/readme.md

 this will ask you project name, bundle identifier and path for project and generate a fresh project.

-> With custom Bundle Identifier (Android only.
-For iOS, please use Xcode)
+> With custom Bundle Identifier

 ```
 react-native-boilerplate <appName> -b <bundleIdentifier>